 Travel Restrictions to India – What you Need to Know

-Although the second wave of Covid-19 has now subsided, at the current time, international flights to India have still not resumed, with the exception of those operating under air-bubble agreements with a number of countries.
+At the time of writing (January 2022), Omicron cases in India are steadily rising and international flights to India have still not resumed, with the exception of those operating under air-bubble agreements with around 40 countries.
 However, these air-bubble arrangements include international flights to a large number of countries, and many people are still entering India, so, the question is – can you travel to India now?

-Remember: As well as the advice below, you’ll also need to check if you’re allowed to leave your own country and if you’ll be able to return from India.
+Remember: As well as the advice below, you’ll also need to check if you’re allowed to leave your own country and if you’ll be able to return from India, and what the requirements are for both.

 Want to stay up to date on travelling internationally to India?
 Join our Facebook Community for travellers to India here.